derekmt12/derekndavis.com/posts/rendering-react-in-angularjs.md

 - Rendering React in AngularJS is straight forward with `react2angular`
-- Prefix `react2angular` component names with "react" to help your team remember what has been converted
+- Prefix `react2angular` component names with "react" to help your team easily tell what has been converted